 Some people claim that product design is a part of the industrial design process, while others say that industrial design is part of the overall product design.
 This article explores the concepts on a deeper level.

-Product Design.
-Product design involves the development of the concept of a new product.
+Product Design: It involves the development of the concept of a new product.
 It is the initial phase of the whole product development cycle where entrepreneurs will come up with new ideas or products that will help people solve a problem.
 Product design is intended to answer why a product should be developed.

-Industrial Design.
-On the other hand, industrial design is the process of coming up with ways to create a working prototype of the product and develop the product into mass production.
-In short, developing a product will first enter the product design stage in which the concept of a product is being developed.
+Industrial Design: On the other hand, industrial design is the process of coming up with ways to create a working prototype of the product and develop the product into mass production.
+In short, developing a product will first enter the PD stage in which the concept of a product is being developed.
 Once all the product ideas have been established, these ideas are then passed on to industrial designers who will develop these ideas into a physical model.

-Other definitions.
-Product design and industrial design may mean different things to different industries.
-For IT specialists, product design refers to creating software or applications designed to improve different processes for consumers.
-Product design will then mean the development of digital products; on the other hand, industrial design is limited to creating a physical product.
+Other definitions: PD and ID may mean different things to different industries.
+For IT specialists, PD refers to creating software or applications designed to improve different processes for consumers.
+PD will then mean the development of digital products; on the other hand, industrial design is limited to creating a physical product.

 Roles of Industrial Designers